What are consumer insights? The ultimate guide on how to use them

 A Voice of the Customer (VoC) program is a methodology that businesses use to collect customer feedback and create a streamlined process for managing it.
 In addition to the feedback channels mentioned above, VoC programs offer additional sources, including:

 Use insights to create an actionable plan

 You can use consumer insights to create actionable plans.
 When customers report issues or pain points, use this data to set up a strategy to make improvements, incorporate more of what customers like, personalize the customer journey, and tailor marketing campaigns.
 Managing customer feedback to discover these insights—and act on them—can make your customers feel heard, reduce churn, and boost retention and loyalty.

 Getting started with consumer insights

-Once you’ve figured out how to collect and analyze consumer insights, you’ll have the building blocks you need to keep customers happy.
-This data will help you create a strategic, data-based plan for how to grow your company in the future and keep your business in sync.
+Once you’ve figured out how to collect and analyze consumer insights, you’ll have the building blocks to keep customers happy.
+This information will help you create a strategic, data-based plan for how to grow your company in the future and keep your business in sync.

 Gain a clear picture of what is and isn’t working for consumers so you know where to make improvements.
 Repeat this process consistently, and you’ll be well on your way to building brand loyalty and keeping customers around for the long haul.

 See how consumer expectations are reshaping the workplace.